terminal-flow/colour-changer/extras/README.md

 # Python Colour Changer
 ## Colour Changer CLI
 ---
-This program is a sentence colour changer thatt aids in reading large sections of text, without losing track of where you are reading, by outputting coloured text.
+This program is a sentence colour changer that aids in reading large sections of text, without losing track of where you are reading, by outputting coloured text.

 ### Dependencies
 * webcolors